 Design and Technology is important because it helps us to appreciate the designed world around us and how many of the products we encounter are manufactured in a particular way.
-It offers an opportunity to explore the processes and materials involved in making a vast range of products.
-It helps young people to develop a discerning mind as informed consumers through the application of hands-on skills, manipulating a wide range of materials, with a diverse range of techniques.
-The manipulation of materials through a wide range of processes is part of the Design Process.
+It offers an opportunity to explore the processes, materials and ingredients involved in making a vast range of products.
+It helps young people to develop a discerning mind as informed consumers through the application of hands-on skills, manipulating a wide range of materials and ingredients, with a diverse range of techniques.
+The manipulation of materials and ingredients through a wide range of processes are part of the Design Process.
 We will teach students how to communicate their ideas to a range of audiences through methods that are fun to use and encourage a range of learning styles to enhance creativity.
 Encouraging students to think for themselves, using hands-on learning is central to our ethos.

-Students are encouraged to develop skills across all Design and Technology subjects in KS3.
-In Design and Technology, students undertake creative activities helping them to develop their communication of ideas and practical skills.
+CURRICULUM OVERVIEW Students are encouraged to develop skills across all Design and Technology subjects in KS3.
+In Design and Technology, students undertake creative activities helping them to develop their communication of ideas, technical knowledge and practical skills.
 Specialist equipment, well-equipped workshops and passionate teachers help students to explore their full potential within a highly structured, yet creative environment.